UPDATED: February 7, 2020

 Social security and retirement benefits

 A major purpose of a certificate of coverage is to outline what an individual is and isn’t insured for in the Host country—i.e., benefits the employee is entitled to.
 It is important to remember that it’s not just the operational process of applying for the certificate of coverage, but also the gap any new negotiations may leave in coverage of benefits.
-How will you, as a company, bridge this gap if it happens?
+How will you, as a company, bridge this gap?

 It is also worth considering whether current retirement benefit arrangements will be valid between the UK and the EU.
 How will a pension contribution or distribution be treated between the countries?

 The good news is that the UK has an extensive tax treaty network that covers all of the EU countries.
-It is likely that these treaties will be largely unaffected when Brexit happens, but that does not mean they won’t be renegotiated in the future.
-With this in mind, the tax aspects such as payroll and individual tax return filing are likely to remain unchanged for the time being, regardless of what happens with Brexit.
+It is likely that these treaties will be largely unaffected, but that does not mean they won’t be renegotiated in the future.
+With this in mind, the tax aspects such as payroll and individual tax return filing are likely to remain unchanged for the time being.

 One group to carefully consider and review are frequent business travelers between the UK and EU.
 Their presence in either jurisdiction may create permanent establishment risks (much like it could do currently) as well as trigger payroll, income tax, and social security issues.
-Not to mention the immigration aspects.
+Not to mention any Posted Worker Directive and immigration aspects.
 The UK / EU business traveler group could be most “at risk” and should be monitored closely.

 There may be a different performance position with respect to the award of equity between the countries and the “hurdles” may also be different.
 Some countries have stringent reporting requirements on senior employees with equity that may affect the employee in their new location.
 How will you manage these differences from both a company and employee perspective?